ioannis1/pg_initdb/README.md

-purge_directory   whether to delete any pre-existing files from cluster directory. port              port of postgres server initdb_options    options to initdb(1) postgresql_conf   Modifies postgresql.conf in order to 'include' conf/io_1.conf.
-Set it to 'False'
+purge_directory   whether to delete any pre-existing files from cluster directory. port              port of postgres server initdb_options    options to initdb(1)
-                  to disable modification and keep official configurations parameters untached.

 Dependencies